Make these Starbucks Holiday drinks: eggnog latte, peppermint mocha, caramel brulee latte, gingerbread latte and Irish cream cold brew.

 More Starbucks drink recipes

-- Get some cheesecloth to strain the coffee.
+- Get some cheesecloth to strain the coffee if making cold brew.

 - Pick up some coffee beans or pre-ground coffee such as Lavazza.

-- You may need a coffee grinder if you're using fresh whole beans.
+- A coffee grinder if you’re using fresh whole beans.

 - Order some similar clear glass mugs.